-Selma Mann was born in Barquisimeto, Venezuela to Julio and Carlota.
-Julio was born Julius, a German Jew who emigrated after Hitler came to power.
+Selma Mann was born in Barquisimeto, Venezuela to Julius and Carlota.
+Julius was a German Jew who emigrated after Hitler came to power.
 Carlota was an orphan with an indomitable will to transcend.
 The foundation of her education was by austere yet caring nuns during her childhood in Barquisimeto.

 Her family found its way to West Los Angeles when Selma was 11.
 Already bi-lingual, speaking Spanish, her native language, as well as German, neither of which were spoken in public in Southern California much above a whisper at that time.
 Like Joseph Conrad and Vladimir Nabokov, two masters of the English language, Selma’s English was largely self-taught, chiefly through long, daily stretches of reading at the small local library.
 This began a couple of life-long habits: time, money and energetic support of public libraries, and a passion for languages.
 She has since added Italian and French to her repertoire.